AMA-Bench: Evaluating Long-Horizon Memory for Agentic Applications

 \textbf{Implementation Details.} To ensure a fair comparison, we evaluate all RAG baselines, memory-based agents, and our proposed \nickname Agent using the same backbone architectures: \textbf{Qwen3-32B} and \textbf{Qwen3-8B}.
 For each baseline, we adhere to the original authors' default embedding models and indexing configurations (refer to Appendix~\ref{app:baseline} for reproduction details).
 For \nickname Agent, we employ Qwen3-4B-embedding to map the causality graph into the latent space and set $K=5$ for similarity-based node retrieval.

+\textbf{Evaluation Protocol.} All experiments follow an \emph{offline}, per-query evaluation protocol that is standard in prior memory benchmarks~\cite{maharana2024locomo,hu2025memoryagentbench,liu2026simplememefficientlifelongmemory,xu2025amem}.
+For each trajectory, the memory system first ingests the \emph{full} trajectory once to construct its memory state $m_T$.
+Each QA pair $(q_i, a_i^\star)$ is then answered independently against this fixed memory: $\hat{a}_i \sim \pi(\cdot\mid q_i, \mathsf{Retrieve}(m_T, q_i))$.
+Earlier questions do not affect later ones, and the memory state is not updated across queries.
+This design isolates memory quality from execution dynamics and allows QA pairs to be evaluated scalably in parallel, in contrast to end-to-end agent rollouts that must run a strictly sequential interaction loop of $80\!\sim\!100$ steps per task.

-\textbf{Metrics.} We report both Accuracy and F1-score.
-Accuracy measures the instances judged as correct by an LLM-as-judge based on Qwen3-32B.
-Additional details and validation of the LLM-as-judge protocol are provided in Appendix~\ref{app:judge}.
+\textbf{Metrics.} We report both Accuracy and F1-score on open-ended question answering.
+All QA pairs in \nickname Bench are formulated as open-ended generation rather than multiple choice, and Accuracy measures the fraction of predictions judged as correct by an LLM-as-judge based on Qwen3-32B.
+Additional details, cross-judge agreement (vs. GPT-5.2, GPT-5.4, Claude-4.6, and DeepSeek-v3.2), and human validation of the LLM-as-judge protocol are provided in Appendix~\ref{app:judge}.